 Assistance dogs are welcome in our venue, as are all friendly dogs.
-We have a small number of regular dogs in our cafe.
+We have a small number of regular canine visitors.

 Water can be provided for dogs at any event, please ask a volunteer and they will sort this out for you.

 Dogs may go to the toilet in our car park, provided the waste is picked up and put in our waste bins at the bottom of the car park.